DaiCapra/software-patcher/readme.md

-# Build server
+# Software updater
-Fetch latest versions from a GitLab repository and build Unity executables.
+Pulls latest version from a a remote repository using a public google drive service account.
+Updates local files.